benjie/postgraphile-apple-example/README.md

 ## Installing the database

+Clone down this repository and change directory into it.

 Assuming you have PostgreSQL running locally with "trust" authentication, first create the `graphql` role using password `insecure`: